 Analytical thinking involves breaking down complex problems or issues into smaller, more manageable pieces.
 It involves identifying the various components of a problem and then determining how they relate to one another.
 The goal of analytical thinking is to provide a clear and concise understanding of the issue at hand.

 There are four key features of analytical thinking: breaking things down, identifying relationships, looking at multiple perspectives, and finding creative solutions.
+At Growth Hackers we help clients approach problems like architects: deconstructing each issue, understanding how the pieces connect, and designing innovative solutions that last.

 The first step in analytical thinking is breaking down the problem or issue into smaller parts.
 This helps to identify the various elements that need to be addressed.
 Once the problem has been broken down, the next step is to identify the relationships between the various components.
 This helps to understand how the different parts of the problem are interconnected.